neu-se/CS4530-Spring-2022/tutorials/week1-getting-started.md

 # Installing Visual Studio Code (VSCode)

 Visual Studio Code is a lightweight but powerful source code editor which runs on your desktop and is available for Windows, macOS and Linux.
 It comes with built-in support for JavaScript, TypeScript and Node.js and has a rich ecosystem of extensions for other languages (such as C++, C#, Java, Python, PHP, Go) and runtimes (such as .NET and Unity).
+VSCode also supports importing hotkey configurations from most other text editors and IDEs.
 Read more [here](https://code.visualstudio.com/docs).
 While you are required to use *an* IDE for this class, it is not mandatory to use VSCode: if you already are comfortable developing TypeScript or JavaScript in another suitable IDE (like IntelliJ), then you are welcome to continue to use that.
 However, VSCode is the "supported" option: if you struggle to get things like the linter set up correctly in VSCode, we will be happy to help you.
 However, we can't provide such support for all IDEs.
 ## Pre-requisites

 - Administrative access on the host machine for software installation.